-Recent research confirms that choice architecture can influence the age at which people prefer to claim SS retirement benefits (Knoll, Appelt, Johnson, & Westfall, 2015; Brown, Kapteyn, & Mitchell, 2011; Liebman & Luttmer, 2009).
-For example, asking people to consider the future first (i.e., to think about claiming later before thinking about claiming early) encourages people to claim later (Knoll at al., 2015).
-More specifically, considering the future first leads to average claiming delays of roughly nine months (Knoll et al., 2015).
-Returning to our earlier example, if you delay claiming for nine months after age 62, you will receive an extra \$55 per month (\$1,153, rather than \$1,098 at age 62).
-If you live to age 85, this adds up to \$4,776 in additional benefits.
-If you live to age 100, this grows to \$14,658 in additional benefits.
-In other words, even waiting a few months to claim benefits can have a large impact on the amount of lifetime benefits you will receive.
-Therefore, helping individuals like you find their most economically beneficial claiming age, whether earlier or later, can substantially improve their financial security in retirement.
-Over 38 million Americans receive SS retirement benefits each month (SSA, 2014b).
-If interventions that make simple changes to the way decision information is presented can positively help even a small proportion of these people, the impact will be phenomenal.
+Recent research confirms that the influence of choice architecture extends to the age at which people prefer to claim SS retirement benefits (Knoll, Appelt, Johnson, & Westfall, 2015; Brown, Kapteyn, & Mitchell, 2011; Liebman & Luttmer, 2009).
+For example, presenting people with their breakeven age (i.e., the unique age for each individual at which the sum of the increase in monthly benefits from delaying claiming offsets the sum of the monthly benefits forgone during the delay) encourages people to claim early (Brown et al., 2011; Liebman & Luttmer, 2009), whereas asking people to consider the future first (i.e., to think about claiming later before thinking about claiming early) encourages people to claim later (Knoll at al., 2015).
+More specifically, considering the future first via listing decisionrelevant thoughts in a specified order (i.e., thoughts in favor of later claiming before thoughts in favor of early claiming) leads to average preferred claiming delays of roughly nine months (Knoll et al., 2015).
+Returning to our earlier example of the average 62-year-old SS retirement benefit claimant, delaying claiming for nine months after age 62 is equivalent to an extra \$55 per month (\$1,153, versus \$1,098 at age 62).
+If the individual lives to age 85, which is the average life expectancy for this cohort, this adds up to \$4,776 in additional benefits.
+If she lives to age 100, this grows to \$14,658 in additional benefits.
+Because even seemingly modest changes in claiming age have a large impact on benefits received, helping people find their most economically beneficial claiming age, whether earlier or later, could substantially improve their financial security in retirement.
+This impact is magnified in aggregate, since over 40 million Americans receive SS retirement benefits each month (SSA, 2016).

-At the same time, it is important that nudges should not act bluntly, affecting both people for whom a behavior change is beneficial and those for whom it is harmful.
-For example, your optimal retirement benefit claiming age depends upon many factors, such as how long you expect to live, your income and retirement savings, and your job satisfaction and security.
-In other words, your optimal claiming age is specific to you-based on your circumstances, either claiming early or claiming late may be the right decision.
-Thus, successful interventions need to act selectively to help people identify the choice option that is best for them, given their individual circumstances and preferences.
-In the case of retirement benefits, interventions should delay claiming for those who should delay, but not delay claiming for those who should claim early, such as those with a shorter life expectancy.
+Interventions like these offer hope that simple changes in the way decision information is presented can substantially and positively change older Americans' financial decisionmaking.
+However, at the same time, there is concern that nudges may be a blunt tool, affecting both people for whom a behavior change is beneficial and those for whom it is harmful.
+For example, the optimal retirement benefit claiming age depends upon many factors, especially expected longevity, current income and retirement savings, and job satisfaction and security.
+In other words, the optimal claiming age varies by individual, and not all individuals should delay claiming.
+Thus, successful interventions for the benefit claiming decision need to act selectively-delaying claiming age for those who should delay, but not delaying claiming for those who should claim early, such as those with a shorter life expectancy.
+More generally, interventions for complex decisions should strive to help people identify the choice option that is best for them, given their individual circumstances and preferences.

-To date, research has not looked at whether choice architecture interventions affect different people differently and, more importantly, whether they encourage individuals to claim at the right age for their circumstances.
-The current research investigates whether a newly developed choice architecture intervention is effective and selective-whether it successfully encourages people to claim later if they should claim later, but not if they should claim early.
+To date, research has not examined whether choice architecture interventions affect different people differently and, more importantly, whether they encourage individuals to claim at an age that is appropriate for them.
+The current research investigates whether a newly developed choice architecture intervention is effective and selective successfully encouraging people to claim later if they should claim later, but not if they should claim early.